DMoneigh/JBruteForcer/README.md

 =======
 ```
 		// Create combination generator object and specify what type of character combinations to generate.
+		// Different combination types are separated by commas.
 		CombinationGenerator cg = new CombinationGenerator(CombinationType.LOWERCASE, CombinationType.NUMBERS);

 		// Set the max length that generations can be.
 Default is 5.